amloria/store_test/README.md

 # store_test

+## Install NPM

+First, in order to install all the packages needed, once from the "front" folder and once from the "back" folder of the project directory, run:

+### npm install

 ## To run the app in development mode

-From the "backend" folder of the project directory, you can run:
+From the "back" folder of the project directory, you can run:

 ### `nodemon server`